Carolina Hurricanes: Move to North Carolina (1997–2001)

 The Whalers were plagued for most of their existence by limited marketability.
 Hartford was the smallest American market in the league and was located on the traditional dividing line between the home territories for New York City and Boston teams.
 It did not help matters that the Hartford Civic Center was one of the smallest arenas in the league, seating under 16,000 spectators for hockey.
 The Whalers' off-ice problems were magnified when the start of the 1990s triggered a spike in player salaries.

-Despite assurances made when he purchased the team in 1994 that the Whalers would remain in Hartford at least through 1998, in March 1997, owner Peter Karmanos announced that the team would move elsewhere after the 1996–97 season because of the team's inability to negotiate a satisfactory construction and lease package for a new arena in Hartford.
+Despite assurances made when he purchased the team in 1994 that the Whalers would remain in Hartford at least through 1998.
+In March 1997, owner Peter Karmanos announced that the team would move elsewhere after the 1996–97 season.
+This was because of the team's inability to negotiate a satisfactory construction and lease package for a new arena in Hartford.
 On May 6, 1997, Karmanos announced that the Whalers would move to the Research Triangle area of North Carolina and the new Entertainment and Sports Arena (ESA) in Raleigh.
 Due to the relatively short time frame for the move, Karmanos himself thought of and decided upon the new name for the club, the Carolina Hurricanes, rather than holding a contest as is sometimes done.
-Later that summer, the team dropped the Whalers' colors of blue, green and silver for a new black-and-red scheme, matching the colors of the North Carolina State University Wolfpack, with whose men's basketball team they would share the arena in Raleigh.
+Later that summer, the team dropped the Whalers' colors of blue, green and silver for a new black-and-red scheme.Thereby matching the colors of the North Carolina State University Wolfpack, with whose men's basketball team they would share the arena in Raleigh.
 The Hurricanes inherited the Whalers' place in the Northeast Division.